tibi9404/logmein-test/README.md

-The application requires JDK 11 and Gradle 5.6.3 to run.
+The application requires **JDK 11**.

-To run the tests simply execute the following command in a command line tool: gradle cucumber
+To run the tests simply execute the following command in a command line tool: _./gradlew cucumber_

 In the console you can follow the test results.

-The tests run with chromedriver for Chrome version 80.
+The tests run with chromedriver with **Chrome version 80**.